gokulnpc/gokulnpc/README.md

-Here’s a polished README template for your GitHub custom portfolio:

----

-# 🌟 Gokuleshwaran Narayanan – Portfolio 🚀

 Welcome to my GitHub Portfolio!
 This repository showcases my journey as a **blockchain developer**, **AI enthusiast**, and **software engineer**, highlighting the projects, skills, and accomplishments I’m most proud of.

 ## 📝 About Me